|Starry, Starry Night| A Constellation WebQuest|

 Hold on!
 Have you answered questions #1 & #2?
 If you haven't, you need to stop here and answer those two questions before you answer question #3!

 Your next assignments is to tell the story of how two constellations were placed in the sky (Questions #4 - #5) (in your own words).
 For this part of the assignment, you will need to go to find constellation myths.
-Here are two links to myths about Coma Berenices and Draco.
+Here's the website!

-For question #6, return to the Alphabetical Listing of Constellations website to get the information you need to complete the table.
+For question #6, you are asked to provide information about a set of constellations.
+You want to go to the Alphabetical Listing of Constellations website to get the information to complete the table.
 (Hint: To find the name of the brighest star in a constellation, scroll down to "Named Stars."
 The first star listed is the brightest star in the constellation.)

 Whoa, Nellie!
 Have you answered questions #3 thru #6?
 If you haven't, you need to stop here and answer those two questions before you answer question #6!